Andy Matthews - Architect - Andy Matthews Studio

 This week’s case study is Andy Matthews - an architect and founder of Andy Matthews Studio based out of London, England.

-At the moment Andy and his firm's work focuses primarily on residential and retail buildings.
-He founded it in March 2021.
+At the moment, Andy and his firm focus primarily on residential and retail projects.
+He founded it in March 2021

-Prior to starting his practice, Andy had 12+ years of experience as a licensed architect in the RIBA.
-He also ran his own architectural photography business for 13 years before stopping to focus entirely on his new practice.
+Prior to starting his practice, Andy had 12+ years of experience as an ARB/RIBA licensed architect in the UK.
+He also ran his own architectural photography business for 13 years before stopping to focus entirely on his new practice. https://www.andymatthewsphoto.com/

-• Andy’s team works on a 4-day work week for improved work-life balance and to break the culture of long hours in the design industry.
+• Andy and his team work a 4-day work week for improved work-life balance and to break the culture of long hours in the design industry.

 • The firm is selective about clients, prioritizing those who support the 4-day work structure, which has contributed to maintaining quality and employee satisfaction.